devang-openweboffice/property-deal-demo-task/README.md

 ## 🚀 Quick start

-1.  **Start developing.**
+1.  **Start project.**

-    Navigate into your new site’s directory and start it up.
+    Download the zip and Navigate into your site’s directory and start it up.

     ```shell
     npm install